anoshenko/rui/README.md

 * if min ≤ val ≤ max then val;
 * if val < min then min;
 * if max < val then max;

+The arguments of all functions can be of the following type:

+* SizeUnit;
+* SizeFunc;
+* string being a SizeUnit constant or a text representation of SizeUnit or SizeFunc.

+In addition, the second argument of the functions mul, div, mod, rem, and all round can be a number (float32, float32, int, int8...int64, uint, uint8...unit64).

+Also, the second argument of the div, mod, rem, and all round functions cannot be a zero value.

 ### Color